Nexmo/station/app/views/contribute/guides/writing-style-guide.md

 * *Passive voice:* The apple was eaten by the man.
 * *Active voice:* The NCCO controls the call.
 * *Passive voice:* The call is controlled by the NCCO.
-* *Active voice:* Nexmo provides a Messages API.
+* *Active voice:* Vonage provides a Messages API.
-* *Passive voice:* A Messages API is provided by Nexmo.
+* *Passive voice:* A Messages API is provided by Vonage.

-Active voice leads to text that is simpler and more direct, and is easier to translate.
+Active voice is simpler, more direct, and easier to translate.

 ## Paragraph breaks

-In technical writing, and especially blog posts, you can be a little more generous with your use of paragraph breaks.
+In technical writing, and especially blog posts, you can be more generous with your use of paragraph breaks.
 Paragraph breaks make the text less overwhelming and easier to read.

 ## Avoid vague and cautious language